JaehoBe/For-Data-Incubator/README.md

 Current Korean government, especially the president Moon, Jaein, considers this is a seious problem.
 The government argues that the high price differences across the Gus are mainly due to speculation and to fight speculation it the Korean government adopt a number of measures such as 2017 Housing Market Stability Measures (so-called 8.2 measures).
 The measures starts from Auguest 2nd, and it includes policy that restrict the Loan-to-Value (LTV limits) when households purchases apartment housing in 11 Gus (Gangnam-Gu, Seocho-Gu, Songpa-Gu, and 8 more).

+**3-2.
+Apartment prices in Seoul: restricted and unrestricted areas**

 Among 25 Gus, 11 Gus are under the LTV limits.
 So, simplyfy the above graph by dividing Gus into Restricted areas and unrestricted areas.
+In graphs, 0 is for unit price in unrestricted areas (14 Gus) and 1 is for unit price in restricted areas (11 Gus).
+One thing that catch my eyes is that the price increases in restricted areas seems to be greater than the changes in unrestricted areas.

 ![targetplot](https://user-images.githubusercontent.com/62204139/79161081-b9d8a600-7d8f-11ea-8529-d5b0a781cf25.png)